RajAgamSinghKalra/ascii_GIF_gen/README.md

 ![Alt text](https://i.imgur.com/5LvTrE6.gif)
 ![Alt text](https://i.imgur.com/GC825kc.gif)

+## license
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and distribute it.

-## this project is reuploaded from my old github (which was hacked)
+#### this is an old project from my old github which was hacked.